tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <br />
 Here are the scenarios we will test using Kubernetes Goat setup and see how Defender reacts to that:
 - Abusing pod and senstive volume mount: leveraging scenario 2 of Kubernetes Goat, which has remote code execution weakness, to trigger code execution on the pod
-- Abusing pod and complete host volume mount: leveraging scenario 4 of Kubernetes Goat, escaping to the host, to triger code execution on the pod and the node this time
+- Abusing pod and host through root volume mount: leveraging scenario 4 of Kubernetes Goat, escaping to the host, to triger code execution on the pod and the node this time
 - Targeting Kube API: Leveraging scenario 16 and try to play with Kubernetes API and abusing known Kubernetes service accounts threat vectors
 - Deploying in the kube-system namespace
 - Creating a privileged role